ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/index.md

 ![Orders](pictures/assigned_to_others.png)

+---

 ### Policies for order section visibility

-There are three **[policies](https://docs.erp.net/tech/modules/logistics/wms/how-to/setup-warehouse/warehouse-policies.html)** determining which sections can be seen and which will remain hidden.
+There are three **[policies](https://docs.erp.net/tech/modules/logistics/wms/how-to/setup-warehouse/warehouse-policies.html)** determining which sections can be **seen** and which will remain **hidden**.

-They apply for the entire store, not taking into account any provided zones, products, or other filters.
+They apply for the entire **store**, not taking into account any provided zones, products, or other filters.

-Here's a brief summary for each:
+Here's a brief summary of each:

 1. **Unassigned Orders Section Visibility** - covers the "Unassigned" section